-Chili has to be my all time favouite dish.
-The recipe took me a while to get right but even the firmest meat eaters agree that this is good!
+Chilli has to be my all time favourite dish.
+The recipe took me a while to get right but even the most devout meat eaters agree that this is good!

 My uncle had the first Mexican restaurant in Soho, London called La Cucaracha.
-We used to go there regulaly as children.
-It was the coolest place.
-A basement in Soho full of character, crazy mexican music and food to die for.
-I loved their chocolate chili con carne served with hot tomato salsa and gaucamole.
-Yes Mexicans put raw cacoa in their chili !
-My version of course is plant based but it has all the authentic mexican herbs and spices.
-The tricks is to cook it slowly to give the spices a chance to come through.
+We used to go there regularly as children, it was the coolest place.
+A basement in Soho full of character, Mexican music and food to die for.
+I loved their chocolate chilli con carne served with hot tomato salsa and guacamole.
+Yes Mexicans put raw cacao in their chilli!
+My version of course is plant based but it has all of the authentic Mexican herbs and spices.
+The trick is to cook it slowly to give the spices a chance to develop and become really aromatic.

 1 large red onion